bbheleesa/credit-risk-modelling-project/README.md

 5. Conversion of Predicted Probabilities into Credit Scores

 ## Results
-The model achieved an ROC AUC score of **0.69**, indicating moderate predictive power in distinguishing between defaulting and non-defaulting borrowers.
+The model achieved an ROC AUC of 0.69.
+This was above the random baseline of 0.5, though below the 0.75 threshold typical of production credit models, which is expected for a logistic regression baseline on a limited feature set.

 ## Technologies Used
 - Python